martinbaste/kmer-explorer/README.md

 * More complete report
 * Change upload file button appearance when file is added.
 * Check file format when uploading (currently crashes the server)
+* Allow the user to filter non-frequent kmers
+* Show the distribution of kmer frequency